fongandrew/typescript-flux-boilerplate/README.md

 * `src/scss` - Where Gulp will look for SASS / SCSS files to compile.

 * `src/index.js` - The entry point for Webpack to find all other assets.
-By default, `src/bower_reqs.js`, `src/ts/app.ts`, and `src/scss/index.scss`
+By default, `src/bower_reqs.js`, `src/ts/app.ts`, `src/scss/index.scss`,
-  are required from this file.
+  and `src/index.html` are required from this file.
 You should add all other additional files to either the index or one of the files linked to by the index, as appropriate.

 * `src/bower_reqs.js` - An auto-generated file listing out requirements to the "main" files for Bower components.

-* `src/template.html` - A template used by Webpack to generate an `index.html` file for the app.
+* `src/index.html` - A template used by Webpack to generate an `index.html` file for the app.
+You can enclose references to assets with relative paths and double brackets (e.g. `[[../assets/favicon.ico]]`).
+  You can also use asterisks as wildcards for generated asset names.

 * `config.js` - Some basic variables to configure how Gulp and Webpack do their thing.